igrishaev/dos-and-donts/README.md

   classes.
 Usually, structures are fast and covers the most of requirements.

 - Try to follow functional approach when develop a program.
 Avoid keeping state where it can be skipped.
-Separate IO from a code that does pure calculations.
+Separate IO from code that does pure calculations.

 ### [Frontend](#frontend)

 - Don't use vanilla Javascript.
-Use such modern technologies as ClojureScript, TypeScrip or Elm to develop without a pain in the ass.
-Consider JS as necessary evil needed under the hood to ship your application.
+Use such modern technologies as ClojureScript, TypeScrip or Elm to develop without pain in the ass.
+Consider JS as necessary evil running under the hood to ship your application.

 - Don't make SAPs (single page applications).
-Usually they work poorly, the layout leaks, you cannot open a link in a new window what is breaking W3C standards.
+Usually they work poorly, the layout leaks, you cannot open a link in a new window and they break W3C standards.

+- Even with Javascript turned off, you client must see important information on their screen.

+- Don't make you own widgets to substitute standard ones (inputs, drop-downs, etc).

+- Never interrupt a user with alerts, popups, splashes.

+- Never claim on AdBlock enabled.
+It's so ridiculous.
+It's users choice what software to use when browsing the Internet.

 ### [Architecture](#architecture)